Cattle Decapitation: History

-Cattle Decapitation was formed in 1996 by singer Scott Miller, guitarist Gabe Serbian, and drummer Dave Astor.
+Singer/guitarist Scott Miller, drummer Gabe Serbian, and bassist Dave Astor formed Cattle Decapitation in 1996.
 The band put out their first material in 1996 with a demo called Ten Torments of the Damned.
-Scott Miller left the band in circa 1997 and Travis Ryan joined the band.
-In 1999 their first EP, Human Jerky, was recorded and in 2000 their second EP Homovore was recorded.
-The two EPs were both recorded at Double Time Studios with recording engineer Jeff Forrest.
-Guitarist Gabe Serbian ended up leaving the band 2001 to focus on The Locust.
-Guitarist Josh Elmore and bassist Troy Oftedal joined the band right after.
+Miller left the band in circa 1997.
+Serbian assumed the guitar and shared drums duties with Astor, and Travis Ryan joined the band as the new vocalist.
+They recorded their first EP, Human Jerky, 1999, and their second EP, Homovore, in 2000.
+The two EPs were recorded at Double Time Studios with recording engineer Jeff Forrest.
+Gabe Serbian left the band 2001 to focus on The Locust.
+Guitarist Josh Elmore and bassist Troy Oftedal joined the band right after, so Astor focused on the drums.

-Cattle Decapitation's first album, To Serve Man, came out in 2002 and saw controversy in Germany, where distribution company SPV refused to handle the album due to its graphic cover.
+Cattle Decapitation's first album, To Serve Man, came out in 2002.
+It was controversial in Germany, where distribution company SPV refused to handle the album due to its graphic cover.
+Astor left the band the following year and was replaced with Michael Laughlin, who stayed in the band until 2008, when Dave McGraw took over drums.
 The cover of the 2004 album Humanure, featuring a cow excreting human remains, was reportedly censored without permission from the label in some outlets.
 Record store owners did not display the album, making it difficult for customers to find and buy it.